leo-arch/clifm/README.md

 	$ sudo make install

-	or if you use doas

-	$ doas make install

 You should find the binary file in `/usr/bin`, so that you can run it as any other program:

 	$ clifm